 I'm sensing that this oscillation is founded, in part, on being bullied as a child.
 I did and didn't want to be one of the boys, but found I couldn't be anyway.
 At the moment I'm a length of yearning away from belonging, with increased acuity.
 Any capacity for friendship is frustrated.
 Desire exaggerating a sense of dislocation.

 This reflection happening now may be an outcome of the HA !
 At least heightening the existential aspect of it.
-For when we die, ones experience of it will be entirely on alone.
+For when we die, ones experience of it will be alone.
 As all the ties and sense of belonging are one by one severed.
-Belonging, and being an individual, being ultimately as transitory a state as anything else we treasure.
+Belonging, and being an individual, being ultimately as transitory a state as anything else we might treasure.

 No comments: